Carrier-Grade NAT Configuration

 set forwarding-options address-translation profile nat_profile1 ip-protocol UDP ageing-timeout 300

-set forwarding-options address-translation profile nat_profile1 ip-protocol ALL ageing-timeout 300
+set forwarding-options address-translation profile nat_profile1 ip-protocol other ageing-timeout 300

 Example Configuration: